Dry AMD and nutritional supplements

 • Copper (as cupric oxide) – 2 mg (to prevent copper deficiency, which may be associated with taking high amounts of zinc)

 These vitamins and minerals are recommended in specific daily amounts in addition to a healthy, balanced diet.
 Some people may not wish to take large doses of antioxidants or zinc because of medical reasons.
-Beta carotene has been shown to increase the risk of lung cancer in smokers or recent past smokers, so this supplement should not be used by people who currently smoke or recently quit smoking.

 It is very important to remember that vitamin supplements are not a cure for macular degeneration, nor will they give you back vision that you may have already lost from the disease.
 However, specific amounts of these supplements do play a key role in helping some people at high risk for developing advanced (wet) AMD to maintain their vision.